 BootUI

-A local-only developer console for Spring Boot 4 applications.
+A local-only developer console for Spring Boot 4 and Quarkus applications.

 Runtime observability

-Inspect health, metrics, memory, threads, heap dumps, startup timing, and JVM sizing from the running Spring Boot app.
+Inspect health, metrics, memory, threads, heap dumps, startup timing, and JVM sizing from the running Spring Boot or Quarkus app.

 Diagnostics toolbox